 If there are no areas to sit and relax or gather with friends, your backyard is just wasted space!
 Turn it into something special.
 Here’s how to create the ultimate backyard.

 After: Space to Relax and Entertain

-This deck isn’t huge—about 16 ft. wide x 18 ft. deep plus bays and stairs—but it’s big on features.
-The upper deck is just the right size for entertaining small groups—spacious but intimate.
-It has cantilevered nooks on both sides that provide space for seating and barbecue storage.
+This deck isn’t huge — about 16 ft. wide x 18 ft. deep plus bays and stairs — but it’s big on features.
+The upper deck is just the right size for entertaining small groups — spacious but intimate.
+Cantilevered nooks on both sides provide space for seating and barbecue storage.
 The pergola shades the upper deck and the home’s interior from the sun, and it offers a space for hanging or climbing plants.
 The lower deck is a great place to hang out in the sun, while the cascading stairs flow into the yard and provide lots of space for planters and pots.
 Get the full how-to plans for this project here.

 Before: Blah Deck Railing

 We’ll show you how to dress up a dull deck with sturdy, handsome railing that provides a wide-open view.

 The tinted glass in this deck railing is strong and safe, and it adds flair to your outdoor space.
 This article explains everything you need to build the railing for your deck.
 We’ll walk you through how to do it yourself here.

 Add an element of interest as well as a practical way to walk through your backyard with a gravel path.
 It’s easier to do (and less expensive) than you may think.